apache/incubator-wayang/bigquery-setup/README.md

 - Tests use `google-cloud-bigquery` client library (REST-based, no JDBC).
 - The client connects with `NoCredentials`; no GCP account is needed.
-- The BigQuery JDBC driver (`google-cloud-bigquery-jdbc`) requires OAuth even against the emulator, so JDBC-based tests are not included yet.
+- The BigQuery JDBC driver (`google-cloud-bigquery-jdbc`) requires OAuth even against the emulator, so `BigQueryOperatorsIT` runs only against real BigQuery.
-- These tests do not prove end-to-end Wayang-to-Google-BigQuery JDBC execution.
-That requires a real GCP project, credentials, and JDBC URL.
+- Emulator tests validate SQL compatibility, but only `BigQueryOperatorsIT` validates end-to-end Wayang-to-BigQuery JDBC execution.